penguinLiang/ZeldaTeamMirror/readme.md

 Henry created classes for doors and stairs, the Room Loader, and the Jump Mini-Map Screen.
 The Jump Mini-Map Screen was a major component of this sprint, and required a lot of moving parts to be implemented before Henry could work on it.
 Henry also reviewed a lot of the pull requests as they happened.

+## Sprint 4 Details

+We started tracking our bugs as issues instead of using Discord and GitHub issues, that way they were easier to keep track of.

+Chase implemented the HUD, the environment and menu music, weapon use sounds, the bombable walls, the old man room puzzle, the room transition animation, and the game state agent.
+Chase helped Quinn with projectile collision handling and activatable doors.
+Chase also fixed several bugs, including the _case of the missing sand_ and the _bummed out boomerang_ (it just kind of stopped, but now it keeps going!).

+Jarred created the sword projectile with particle effect, the HUD and pause screen sprite factories, the fireball projectile, the enemy-dropped items, the hurt/death sounds, environment sound effects, and activatable items.
+Jarred removed the useless doors in the debug rooms.
+Jarred also removed the items from the starting room, updated the keybindings, and made the damage system more accurate to the original game.

+Steven improved the background music's loop and Link's movement to be more accurate to the original game by aligning it on the tile grid.
+Steven added the old man and the aquamentus' attacks, fixed the missing dialogue in the old man's room, added item pickup sounds, and completely overhauled the enemy AI to be as accurate to the game as possible.

+Quinn established the projectile deployment system and collision handling, setup the entire sound management system, made the activatable puzzle doors, and created the game over and game win menu screens.
+Quinn also made it so the triforce triggers a win and that bombs/rupees are properly depleted.

+Henry made the normal doors actually function like doors, as well as the activatable puzzle block, the deceptively involved pause inventory screen, and the stairs to/from the basement.

 ## Code Reviews

 The team, as a whole, has decided that Code Reviews will be kept in a central branch on each sprint.
 This central branch will get merged at the end of every sprint.